macgile/DataGridFilter/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/macgile/DataGridFilter) -->

-## Warning, this branch is an experimental version of FilterDataGrid
+## This branch is an experimental version of FilterDataGrid

 > Do not use it outside of any experimental or testing context.
 The new filtering method is completely different from the current version or the one commonly used to filter data (as far as I know).